nostrocket/engine/snub.md

 # Snub
 ### I didn't choose the snub life; the snub life chose me.
-Github did something to me recently which really annoyed me, and its become obvious that storing canonical git repositories on centralised infrastructure is no longer a viable approach for open source projects.
+Github did something recently which really annoyed me, and its become obvious that storing canonical git repositories on centralised infrastructure is no longer a viable approach for open source projects.

-This is especially if you're working on freedom tech.
+This is especially true if you're working on freedom tech.
 In any case, it's not going to work for Nostrocket, so I have to build something that will solve the problem.

 ![](https://image.nostr.build/b87d253e485246c32a4e062d21db046994daba3617d8a4c9bf60ceb3de05adc5.jpg)